Data breaches

 Any personal data breach including but not limited to any incident that could potentially compromise the security of personal data such as:

-- Theft of a laptop
+- theft of a laptop;

-- Loss of mobile phones, flash drives and other data storage devices
+- loss of mobile phones, flash drives and other data storage devices;

-- Non arrival of sensititve information
+- non arrival of sensitive information;

-- Maintenance of unsecured databases
+- maintenance of unsecured databases;